Ikea lazy susan game board hack…

 Side note: I have a hypothesis that Ikea workers must have more laughs at their customer’s expense than workers in nearly any other retail establishment.
 Can you IMAGINE how many times a day a customer asks them for something while COMPLETELY botching the name of the item?
 I mean, it has to happen CONSTANTLY!

-DIY Ikea Lazy Susan turntable game board hack:
+IKEA Lazy Susan turntable game board hack supplies

 - Ikea Snudda